3 Template Tips for HMI/SCADA Projects

 Tip 2: Use Variable Templates to Build Custom Components

-The next step up from static templates, variable templates are like making your own component in Ignition.
+The next step up from static templates, variable templates are like making your own components from HMI examples in Ignition.
 They are usually graphics that expose a simple property which can be linked to tags or any other data source.
 Variable templates commonly only have one parameter, usually a simple value like an integer or string.

 You should use a variable template when you don’t want to specify how it will be used, but you want to make this combination of components in one place.
 You’re essentially making a component that anyone can use in any way they want.

 Example: You can use a variable template when you want a customized graphic that displays a value that will change over time, such as a tank level.
 You make a component with a simple integer value, then link the template’s instance to a tag, query, or the like.
 What it’s linked to will determine the integer that fills the tank, and the template will determine the tank’s appearance.

 Tip 3: Use Indirect Templates for Consistently Structured Data

 When you’re trying to make a specific component, you would use an indirect template binding.
 This type of template points indirectly to a set of tags based on a simple parameter, such as an integer or a string.
 Unlike a variable template, an indirect template is set up to be used for a particular task.
 This is because you’re indicating within the template that the data it’s looking for is located somewhere in a particular data structure, and that structure is determined by the parameter.

 Example: Suppose that you have a template for all of the motors in your enterprise.
 You’ve got 200 motors, and now you need to add motor 201.
 If you’ve organized your data consistently, you only need to add three tags (HOA, AMPS, and Motor Name) to each motor in order to use it.
 You can use the same template for all your motors, and only have to change part of the tag path.
 Keep in mind, however, that indirect templates will only work when your data is structured in a consistent way.